dolpolo/EA-forecasting/README.md

-# EA-forecasting
+# Master's Thesis

-## Master's Thesis: A Comparison Between Several Approaches to Forecasting Using Many Predictors

-### Replication Files for the Paper
-**“A Comparative Study of Machine Learning Models for Forecasting Key Macroeconomic Indicators: How COVID-19 Betrayed Expectations”**

-Authors:
-- **Chiara Perugini**, University of Bologna
+## Forecasting Euro Area Macroeconomic Indicators: A Comparative Analysis of Machine Learning Methods and Their Implications for Shaping Monetary Policy

+### Main References:
+- **De Mol, Christine, Domenico Giannone, and Lucrezia Reichlin (2008).
+“Forecasting using a large number of predictors: Is Bayesian shrinkage a valid alternative to principal components?”**
+- **Fan, Jianqing, Yuan Ke, and Kaizheng Wang (2020).
+“Factor-adjusted regularized model selection”**
+- **Fan, Jianqing, Yuan Ke, and Kaizheng Wang (2020).
+“Factor-adjusted regularized model selection”**
+- **Kelly, Bryan and Seth Pruitt (2015).
+“The three-pass regression filter: A new approach to forecasting using many predictors”**
+- **Chow, Gregory C and An-loh Lin (1971).
+“Best linear unbiased interpolation, distribution, and extrapolation of time series by related series”**

+Author:
 - **Davide Delfino**, University of Bologna
-- **Mohammad Kouzehgar Kaleji**, University of Bologna
-- **Sara Tozzi**, University of Bologna

 ---

 ## Overview
 This project trains and compares the forecasting performances of alternative forecasting methods for high-dimensional macroeconomic data.
 The main R scripts involved are:
+- `Tempdisagg.R`
 - `Bayesian_Shrinkage.R`
 - `FarmSelect.R`
+- `ThreePassRegression.R`

 The outputs include:
 1. Factor model forecasts (**Principal Components Regression**, PCR).
 2. Bayesian regression with i.i.d. normal prior (**Ridge Regression**).
 3. Bayesian regression with i.i.d.
 Laplace prior (**LASSO Regression**).
 4. Factor-Adjusted model (**FarmSelect**).
+5. Three Pass Regression filter model (**TPR**)
+6. Tempdisagg

+The main MATLAB scripts involved are:
+- `Nowcasting.m`

+The outputs include:
+1. Nowcasts (**Nowcast**).

 The data used in this project were retrieved from:
 **Barigozzi, M., & Lissona, C. (2024)**: *EA-MD-QD: Large Euro Area and Euro Member Countries Datasets for Macroeconomic Research (Version 12.2023)*.